mmussett/ems/Quickstart.md

 ## Conclusion

 Although TIBCO is not offering an official client package for **GO**lang to interact with **TIBO EMS** the function can be added by leveraging the provided *TIBCO EMS C libraries* and integrate them into a GO program.
 Sample integration code is provided as Github repository.
 The GO integration was originally created and tested for *TIBCO EMS v8.4*.
 Nevertheless, we have sucessfully tested with the latest release *TIBCO EMS v10.2* as well.

+## Known Limitations

+The example code is illustrating how to connect to an EMS server.
+In an enterprise context TLS might be needed to ensure a secure communication between a remote client an a central EMS server.
+That extra bit was not part of the demonstration provided here.
+The EMS client is able to impelement it.
+The Go sample code might require extra handling for TLS as well.

+The current unit test code is expecting a local EMS server with no security enabled.
+Those unit tests should be hanced to check for proper client authentication as well.